EmilyFotopoulou/Geomaps_pie.py/README.md

 `python fix_shapefile.py –-shapefile jam_admbnda_adm1_sdc_20240802_fixed.shp --column "NAMA1"`

-This will adjust your shape file for the Geomaps_pie.py to run.
+This will adjust your shapefile for the Geomaps_pie.py to run.

 > [!TIP]
-> Don’t forget to adjust your input shape file to 'the _fixed' version.
+> Don’t forget to adjust your input shapefile to 'the _fixed' version.

 ### Exaple